gerardroche/sublime-phpunit/README.md

 * Run the nearest test
 * Run the last test
 * Run multiple test methods using a multiple cursor
-* Run tests on remote server via SSH
+* Run tests on remote server via SSH :new:
-* Run tests via Docker
+* Run tests via Docker :new:
 * Auto run test on save
 * Colour output
 * Fast jump to next and previous failure